-Walk is mentioned 8 times in Ephesians.
+Walk is mentioned eight times in Ephesians.
 It can be described as order of behaviour, conduct, habits and attitude.
 The Greek word is: emperipateó: to walk about in or among and the Hebrew word is: halak: to go, come, walk.

 Our walk is always in His name, bearing witness to His life and achieving through His grace.

 From the earliest times, God’s people were known for their walk through life.
-It is in our being and moving the we bear witness to the great Father we serve.
+It is in our being and moving that we bear witness to the great Father we serve.
 St Francis of Assisi’s words ring true through all the ages:

-Always preaches the Gospel, sometimes use words.
+Always preach the Gospel, sometimes use words.

 All the nations may walk in the name of their gods, but we will walk in the name of the LORD our God for ever and ever. …

 Thou hast avouched the LORD this day to be thy God, and to walk in his ways, and to keep his statutes, and his commandments, and his judgments …